yeyushengfan0508/yeyushengfan0508.github.io/_posts/2022-10-26-first-round.md

 2. REX: Reasoning-aware and Grounded Explanation
 3. 3MASSIV: Multilingual, Multimodal and Multi-Aspect dataset of Social Media Short Videos
 4. A Simple Multi-Modality Transfer Learning Baseline for Sign Language Translation
-5.

-## Natural Language Explanations
+5. Revisiting the "Video" in Video-Language Understanding
+6. UTC: A Unified Transformer with Inter-Task Contrastive Learning for Visual Dialog
+7. MERLOT Reserve: Neural Script Knowledge through Vision and Language and Sound
+8. Open-Vocabulary One-Stage Detection with Hierarchical Visual-Language Knowledge Distillation

-1. NLX-GPT: A Model for Natural Language Explanations in Vision and Vision-Language Tasks
+9. NLX-GPT: A Model for Natural Language Explanations in Vision and Vision-Language Tasks
-2.

 # Retrieval